the busteralert banner

 sure about that, so I checked with Dr. Katrina Mealy at Washington State

 University.
-Dr. Mealy is the scientist who discovered the MDR1 gene.
+Dr. Mealey is the scientist who discovered the MDR1 gene.

 She told me that Ivermectin and the related drug, selamectin, were shed in